 The pathology of Tau

 Tauopathies are devastating neurodegenerative diseases characterized by misfolded tau proteins in the brain.
-Our antibody specifically targets a type of tau implicated in disorders such as progressive supranuclear palsy (PSP), Alzheimer’s disease (AD), traumatic brain injury (TBI) and chronic traumatic encephalopathy (CTE).
+Our antibody specifically targets a type of tau implicated in disorders such as traumatic brain injury (TBI), chronic traumatic encephalopathy (CTE), Alzheimer’s disease (AD) and progressive supranuclear palsy (PSP).

 Protecting and preserving brain function

-Our therapy aims to intervene at a critical point in disease progression by stopping the transmission of toxic tau.
+Our therapy aims to intervene at a critical point in disease progression by stopping both the acute neurotoxic effects and the transmission of toxic tau.

 Our goal is to protect and preserve brain function, slow cognitive decline and support synaptic health.
 Our work is guided by the hope of creating a brighter future for patients and their families.